simonava5/Final-Project-for-Programming-and-Scripting/README.md

 6.2       |   3.4       |   5.4       |  2.3 |  virginica
 5.9       |  3.0        |  5.1        |  1.8 |  virginica

+**Line 25**

+For a summary of the data set including the count, mean, standard deviation and percentiles of each column, I used following code:

+`data.describe()`

 Short statistical summary of Iris Data Set:

 Description | sepal_length |    sepal_width |   petal_length |  petal_width